ARTbio/startbio/docs/scRNAseq_basics/preprocessing.md

 With the function `PercentageFeatureSet`, we calculate for each cell the % of detection of mitochondrial genes among all expressed genes.
-If we use *gene names*, we can directly use the `pattern` parameter by entering "*^MT-*" to capture all genes starting with "*MT-*".
+If we use gene names, we can directly use the `pattern` parameter by entering "*^MT-*" to capture all genes starting with "*MT-*".
 If there is no pattern in the gene names, thanks to the `features` parameter we can directly give it a vector containing the genes present on the MT genome.
-We can use the Biomart annotation to retrieve all the genes present on the MT chromosome if the IDs (or the *gene names*) have no prefix to differentiate them.
+We can use the Biomart annotation to retrieve all the genes present on the MT chromosome if the IDs (or the gene names) have no prefix to differentiate them.
 The function `PercentageFeatureSet` adds a column with the % values in the cell metadata (`object@meta.data`).